 Carbon Trace Productions is a documentary/educational organization founded by Dr. Andrew Cline, professor of media and journalism at Missouri State University.
 CTP is a Missouri non-profit corporation (501c3 status pending) dedicated to documentary education for college students.
 The production crew recently finished its first feature-length project — Downtown — a documentary film about the emerging trend of Americans choosing to move away from the suburbs in search of a new American Dream in re-developing urban centers.
 Downtown screened at the 2016 New Urbanism Film where it won the Best Urbanism Sociology Film category award.
 The team also produced a documentary short related to Downtown called Shared Spaces — an official selection at the 2015 New Urbanism Film Festival.
 Production has begun on two feature-length documentaries, one about the student debt crisis and another about an emerging mental health issue in Syrian refugee children.
-The team finished two documentary shorts in 2017 — Souriyat, the story of a rehabilitation facility in Amman, Jordan serving Syrian refugees; and Joonyper, the story of a tragic death by heroin overdose.
+The team finished three documentary shorts in 2017 — Souriyat, the story of a rehabilitation facility in Amman, Jordan serving Syrian refugees, and Joonyper, the story of a tragic death by heroin overdose.
 Souriyat screened at the 2018 Atlanta Docfest.
 CTP also produced Homeschooling in Middle America in 2018, a film by Chinese student filmmaker Yiran Liu.
 Zero, our student production for 2019, screened at The Moxie, in Springfield, in May and is now making the film festival rounds.
 Our latest feature-length film, Witness At Tornillo, is on tour nationally.